SAN RAFAEL, CA • UPDATED MARCH 2026

 7 SavATree

 SavaTree is a national company with East Bay and Marin coverage.
 ISA Certified Arborists focus on plant health care and preventive programs.
 Science-based approach to tree risk mitigation makes them particularly valuable for fire-safety assessments and defensible space planning.
-Good for properties in WUI zones or those needing comprehensive risk evaluation before removal decisions.
+Good for properties in WUI zones or those needing full risk evaluation before removal decisions.

 - National Presence